On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Lackadaisical Quantum Walk on d-dimensional Grids

-As demonstrated in \cite{wong_lackadaisical_2d}, $l$ is inversely proportional to the number of vertices $N$.
-At the same time, $l$ is directly proportional to the number of solutions $m$ \cite{nahimovs_lackadaisical}.
+As demonstrated in~\cite{wong_lackadaisical_2d}, $l$ is inversely proportional to the number of vertices $N$.
+At the same time, $l$ is directly proportional to the number of solutions $m$~\cite{nahimovs_lackadaisical}.
 Thus, the value of $l$ depends on the density of solutions $\rho$, where $\rho = \frac{m}{N}$.
-Preserving the relations found by those works, we search for new fits of $l$ in the form $l = \rho*a$, where $a$ is a multiplicative factor.
-From those previous works, the value of $a$ would be $4$, which deteriorated performance when $d$ increased in Table~\ref{table:loop_nahimovs_d-dim}.
+Preserving the relations found by those works, we search for new fits of $l$ in the form $l = \rho \cdot a$, where $a$ is a multiplicative factor.
+From those previous works, the value of $a$ would be $4$, but we already showed in Table~\ref{table:loop_nahimovs_d-dim} that the LQW deteriorates as $d$ increases with such a value of $a$.

 Figure~\ref{fig:search_loop_3d} and Figure~\ref{fig:search_loop_4d} show the final success probability as a function of that multiplicative factor $a$ for the 3D and 4D cases presented in Table~\ref{table:loop_nahimovs_d-dim}, respectively.
-The result for $a = 4$ is marked by the black dot, while the best overall result found in the search is marked by the blue dot.
-In both cases, $a = 4$ is not the optimal value because other values generated better success probabilities.
-The best result found in the search could generate success probabilities near to $1$, while its distance to the $a = 4$ gets larger when $d$ increases.
+The result for $a = 4$ is marked by the black dot, while the red dot marks the best overall result in the search.
+In both cases, $a = 4$ is not optimal because other values generated better success probabilities.
+The best overall result of each case could generate success probabilities near $1$, while its distance to the $a = 4$ gets larger when $d$ increases.

-Regarding the other cases presented in Table~\ref{table:loop_nahimovs_d-dim}, the best overall results found in the search generated success probabilities of $0.999933$ for the 5D case and $0.999986$ for the 6D case.
+Regarding the other cases presented in Table~\ref{table:loop_nahimovs_d-dim}, the best overall results in the search generated success probabilities of $0.999933$ for the 5D case and $0.999986$ for the 6D case.
 In this way, it is possible to conclude that the LQW algorithm can generate satisfactory results when applied in grids with higher than two dimensions with multiple solutions.
-The results reported in Table~\ref{table:loop_nahimovs_d-dim} deteriorated because $a$ equal to $4$, which was proposed by previous works, is optimal only in the restricted 2D case.
+The results reported in Table~\ref{table:loop_nahimovs_d-dim} deteriorated because $a$ equal to $4$, proposed by previous works, is optimal only in the restricted 2D case.